 What is Cognitive Behavioral Therapy?

-Cognitive Behavioral Therapy (CBT) is an evidence-based psychotherapy that helps you challenge inflexible or negative thinking styles, master distressing or uncomfortable emotions, and overcome self-defeating ways of interacting with yourself and your world.
-Ultimately, skills developed over the course of CBT will be directed towards helping you overcome areas of difficulty, achieve your unique life goals and live a life that is more consistent with your personal values.
+Cognitive Behavioral Therapy (CBT) is an evidence-based psychotherapy that helps you challenge inflexible or negative thinking styles, better manage distressing or uncomfortable emotions, and overcome self-defeating ways of interacting with yourself and your world.
+Ultimately, the skills you develop over the course of CBT will be directed towards helping you overcome areas of difficulty, achieve your unique life goals and live a life that is more consistent with your personal values.

 How exactly will Cognitive Behavioral Therapy help me?

-- Gain insight into the purpose and function of your thoughts, emotions, and behaviors.
+- CBT can help you gain insight into the purpose and function of your thoughts, emotions, and behaviors.
 Learn what psychological science has to say about the types of difficulties you may be experiencing

-- Become aware of how your thoughts feelings, and behaviors are linked to each other and learn how these relationships can prevent you from feeling better, connecting with other people, and achieving your goals
+- CBT can help you become aware of how your thoughts feelings, and behaviors are linked to each other and learn how these relationships can prevent you from feeling better, connecting with other people, and achieving your goals

-- Identify problematic or inflexible thinking styles and overcome them with new, more effective ways of thinking.
+- CBT can help you identify problematic or inflexible thinking styles and overcome them with new, more effective, ways of thinking.

-- Identify problem behaviors that are getting you stuck and develop new ways of interacting with your world that will improve how you feel and help you develop mastery in your environment.
+- CBT can help you identify problem behaviors that are getting you stuck and develop new ways of interacting with your world that will improve how you feel and help you develop mastery in your life.

-- Achieve your therapeutic goals by getting support in applying new CBT skills as well as having a safe, confidential space to discuss your experiences and concerns.
+- CBT can help you achieve your therapeutic goals by getting support in applying new CBT skills as well as having a safe, confidential and non-judgmental space to discuss your experiences and concerns.